Cats Intelligence Superior

 2) The Tiger’s brain is bigger than the African lion’s brain.
 When scientists compared the two big cats, on average the lion has a larger skull than the tiger based on the greatest length of the skull.
 However, the tiger has bigger cranial volume than the lion.
 Even the tiny female Balinese tiger skulls have cranial volumes as large as those of huge male southern African lion skulls.
 The African lion is clearly the more social among the big cats, yet their brains are 16% smaller than their Tiger cousins even though the body size is comparable.

-There is a special feature in Scientific Americat, discussing how cats out-eveloved the monkeys.
+There is a special feature in Scientific Americat, discussing how cats out-evolved the monkeys.
 And according to our own findings at the Lazy Leopard Research Institute, there is a good explanation as to why the dog’s brain has had to work so hard to grow bigger over time.
 Please refer to the Cat and Dog Smartness Chart below.

 Now without rubbing the dog’s nose in it, we will attempt to explain.
 When you start from near zero, any growth will be seem to be phenomenal.
 For example, if you have one piece of chow to chomp in your bowl, and you get 10 more pieces, that is a big improvement and you might get excited.
 But if you have 100 pieces of chow to chomp and you get 10 more pieces, you might not notice because you already had enough chow to chomp.